-When you come to an agreement, assure your neighbour that your password is safe with them.
+When you come to an agreement, assure your neighbor that your password is safe with them.
 Also, you need to visit secure websites and promise not to do anything morally or legally unacceptable.
-If possible, draft an amicable agreement and have your neighbour put their signature on it as a show of good faith.
+If possible, draft an amicable agreement and have your neighbor put their signature on it as a show of good faith.

 #6 InstaBridge for Wifi Passwords

 InstaBridge is a phone application that offers users free network and Wifi passwords.